ahmedaboelfetouh/Automation_Testing_automationexercises.com/README.md

 # Automation Testing automationexercises.com
-Automation Testing for automationexercises.com (from Testcase 1 to Testcase 26)
+Automation Testing for automationexercises.com (from Test case 1 to Test case 26)